 Before starting a job search, it is a good idea to define what you are going to say, so your reason is consistent with your job applications and in interviews.

 Of course, you want to mention factors that do not reflect negatively on you whenever possible.
 This is where giving yourself the benefit of the doubt can come into play.
 For example, say you were fired from an employer that was experiencing financial difficulties.
-The second reason why you were selected is because you were a low-performing employee, but it’s not okay to just mention budget cuts if you can’t go otherwise.
+The second reason why you were selected is that you were a low-performing employee, but it’s not okay to just mention budget cuts if you can’t go otherwise.

 Try to keep it positive